-Venetoclax (Venclyxto®) is a targeted therapy drug used to treat chronic lymphocytic leukaemia (CLL).
+Venetoclax (Venclyxto®) is used to treat chronic lymphocytic leukaemia (CLL).
 It may sometimes be used to treat other cancers.
-It is best to read this information with our general information about targeted therapies and the type of leukaemia you have.
+It is best to read this information with our general information about the type of cancer you have.

 Venetoclax is a type of targeted therapy drug called a BCL2 inhibitor (blocker).
 BCL2 is a protein some leukaemia or cancer cells make too much of.
 It prevents the leukaemia or cancer cells from dying, so they continue to grow.